 |Weekly rate||From 6 April 2015||From 6 April 2016||From 6 April 2017|

 To claim Child Benefit you can complete claim form CH2 online, then print it off and post it.
 You can also print it off and complete it by hand, if you prefer.

 When you claim Child Benefit, you will have to provide your national insurance number, or information to help the office find your number.
 If you do not have a national insurance number, send the form in anyway, to avoid delays.

-For information on how to get a national insurance number, see National insurance – contributions and benefits.
+For information on how to get a national insurance number, see our page on National Insurance.

 Getting Child Benefit for a period before you apply

 You can get Child Benefit for up to three months before the date you make your claim.
 This is called backdating.
 You can only do this if you met the conditions for the benefit before you claim.
 You should explain on your claim form when your entitlement to child benefit started (for example, when your child was born).
 It does not matter why you did not claim earlier.

 Checks on Child Benefit, change of circumstances and fraud

 You can report changes of circumstances that might affect your benefit using a secure internet connection on GOV.UK.

 - if your child turns 16 and stays on or leaves full-time education or training